hpmodhejiseneca/cep146/labs/lab-06.md

 **Deliverable:** Take a screenshot of your terminal showing:
 - Your git config output
 - The result of `git log --oneline` showing your first commit
-- Submit screenshot to instructor
+- Submit screenshots to Blackboard

 ---